Marvin L. Warner

 Marvin Leon Warner (June 8, 1919 – April 8, 2002) was the United States Ambassador to Switzerland and Liechtenstein from 1977 until 1979 (some sources say until 1981) and the owner of the Birmingham Stallions.
 He was the owner of Home State Savings Bank, breeder of thoroughbred horses, part owner of the New York Yankees from 1973 until 1975 as well as the Tampa Bay Buccaneers.

 The Warner-owned Birmingham Stallions were one of the most successful teams in the USFL's three-year existence.
 The team compiled a 14–4 record during the 1984 season and came within one win of the USFL Championship game.
 Hopes were high for the 1985 season.

 Matters would take a dark turn for Warner only weeks after the season began.
-On March 4, 1985, ESM Government Securities, a Florida-based securities dealer owned by Warner's son-in-law and Tampa Bay Bandits co-owner Steve Arky, was raided and shut down by the Securities and Exchange Commission.
+On March 4, 1985, ESM Government Securities, a Florida-based securities dealer was raided and shut down by the Securities and Exchange Commission.
 ESM specialized in term repurchase agreements and reverse repurchase agreements.
 The company had incurred large losses and had pledged collateral to more than one lender.
-Arky would commit suicide in July 1985.

 Home State Savings Bank was doing substantial business with ESM.
 After ESM failed, it was revealed that Home State would suffer a loss of about $150 million from their transactions with ESM.
 A run on the bank ensued with over $100 million withdrawn in a few days.
 The bank was closed on March 9, 1985.
 Bank runs ensued on other institutions insured by the Ohio Deposit Guarantee Fund after it was revealed that the fund had insufficient funds to pay off Home State depositors.